akvamalin/real-time-systems/README.md

 # real-time-systems

-Task - in the context of the "Real-time Systems" under microC OS II is a thread within a process.
+This is just a self-educational project that contains the implementation of the practical tasks from the course "Real-time systems" in the University of Applied Science Mersebug and is published here to trace the code changes and host the source code.

+This project is not the reference or tutorial, may contain errors and is not and doesn't target the "best-practices" implementation.
+It also contains some short informational snippets from Wikipedia to make a quick recap of the entities or mechanisms being used or implemented.

 ## 1.1 TO DO: Describe first task

 ## 1.2 Inter-task communication

+Task - in the context of the "Real-time Systems" under microC OS II is a thread within a process.

 ### Target